 Do you need to know how to swim already?
 I’ve heard kids can’t coordinate the strokes at younger ages.
 Are we pushing them too early?

-Many diving clubs offer gym and swim programs where kids learn the basics before starting diving.
 For diving itself, children don’t need good quality strokes; they just need to get from under the diving board to the side of the pool.
+Kids can begin in a life jacket, however their progress will be limited until they are able to swim in the deep end without a life jacket.

 Can I be involved?